What is BAMS?: Course Fees 2026, Subjects, Top Colleges, Admissions

 A:

-No, a BAMS doctor are not authorised to perform C-sections at pregnant women.
+No a BAMS doctor are not authorised to perform C sections at pregnant women.

-C-section surgeries are considered to be an advanced and complex practice which is only performed by skilled and authorised doctors and requires extensive practise in obstetrics and gynaecology, which is only covered under the MBBS and MD courses.
+C-section surgeries are considered to be an advanced and complex practice which is only performed by skilled and authorised doctors and requires extensive practise in obstetrics and gynaecology, which is only covered under MBBS and MD courses.

 Q: Do BAMS doctors use stethoscopes?